Cost-Aware Routing for Efficient Text-To-Image Generation: Cost-Aware Text-To-Image Generation

 \subsection{Deferral Curve}

-In general, any methods that offer the ability to trade off quality and cost may be evaluated via a \emph{deferral curve} \cite{BolWanDek2017,CorDeSMoh2016,GupNarJit2024,NarJitMen2022}.
+In general, any methods that offer the ability to trade off quality and cost may be evaluated via a \emph{deferral curve} \citep{BolWanDek2017,CorDeSMoh2016,GupNarJit2024,NarJitMen2022}.
 A deferral curve is a curve showing the average quality against the average cost, in a quality-cost two-dimensional plane.
 Specifically, for our proposed routing rule $\hat{r}_{\lambda}$ in (\ref{eq:emp_rule}), the curve is precisely given by $\mathscr{C}=\{ (C(\hat{r}_{\lambda}), Q(\hat{r}_{\lambda}))\mid\lambda\in[0,\infty)\}$ where $Q$ and $C$ denote the average quality and cost, and are defined in Eq. \eqref{eq:avg_qc}.
 In practice, the population expectation in $Q$ and $C$ is replaced with an empirical expectation over examples in a test set.
+We generate the deferral curve of our routing decision by sweeping $\lambda$ from 0 to a sufficiently large value.
+This allows the router to transition from maximizing quality at $\lambda=0$ to selecting the cheaper candidates as $\lambda$ increases.
 More generally, one evaluates the deferral curve of a method by computing its average quality and cost as we vary parameters that control the trade-off.
 For instance, for the SDXL diffusion model, we may produce a deferral curve by varying the number of denoising steps.